Affiliate links on Android Authority may earn us a commission. Learn more.

 Why you should get a pet camera

-First things first!
-If you have been considering getting a pet camera but you are not sure how beneficial or useful it would be, here are five reasons you should purchase one:
+First things first — if you’ve been considering getting a pet camera but you’re not sure how useful one could be, there are five reasons you might buy one:

-- Pet cameras are great for putting your mind at ease, especially when your cat or dog is young and you both might feel a bit of separation anxiety.
+- Pet cameras can put your mind at ease, especially when your cat or dog is young and you might both feel a bit of separation anxiety.

-- If you often have to work overtime or you spend long days at the office and simply miss your pet.
+- You often need to work overtime, or you spend long days at the office and simply miss your pet.